 1. Replace Outdated or Damaged Windows

-Because outdated, damaged, or poorly installed windows are bad news for your home, one of the best tips to burglar-proof your basements windows is to replace them if needed.
+Because outdated, damaged, or poorly installed windows are bad news for your home, one of the best tips to burglar-proof your basement windows is to replace them if needed.
+This is also one of the most important window safety tips.
 New windows that are properly installed protect your home better all around.
 Plus, there are upgrades available that make windows even stronger.

 2. Opt for Shatter-Proof Window Glass or Security Film